BTE-92/What-On-Earth-Server/README.md

 probably blocking the connection.
 Try temporarily disabling it to confirm.

+* Port 80 already in use / IIS: on Windows, IIS (a built-in web server) also uses port 80 by default and can conflict with the script.
+Disable it via Win+R > type "optionalfeatures" > uncheck "Internet Information Services".

 * Editing /etc/hosts doesn't seem to work even after a full restart: the script also runs a small DNS server as a backup.
 Instead of